sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Get workflow by Id
 ------------------

-Gets the workflow with the given id.
+Gets the workflow with the specified id.

 * id: 1